Updated – Originally published January 29, 2021

 Plan for those non-tech-related activities

-- An arts and crafts night
+- An arts-and-crafts night

-- Extracurricular activities at school
+- Extracurricular activities or clubs

 Download educational apps